theshivamdhar/ScreenTime/README.md

    - ScreenTime should now appear in your list of installed extensions.
    - You should see the ScreenTime icon in your Chrome toolbar.

+## Important Note

+> **⚠️ Note:** After installing the extension, you may encounter an error message in the console.
+This is a known issue and does not affect the functionality of ScreenTime.
+The plugin is working properly despite this error.
+We are actively working on resolving this in future updates.

 ## Usage

 1. **View Current Site Time**: Hover over the ScreenTime icon in your browser toolbar.